fruchtzwerg/portfolio/apps/slides/pages/2-http/rest/uri.md

 ---
 layout: two-cols-header
+level: 2
 ---

-## URI - Unique Resource Identifier
+# URI - Unique Resource Identifier

 Any resource should be <span class="text-teal-400">uniquely</span> identifiable through its path.